 - Add the shrimps, and combine well.

-- And fold the edge as shown below to make a cone.
+- Fold the edge as shown above to make a cone.

 - Seal with some of the gluing mixture, then fill the cone with the filling, make sure you do not overfill it.